Fines and Fees Reporting Act

 (i) The total length of the payment plan in months

-(j) Whether the assessment has been paid in full as due
+(j) The date when the assessment was paid in full as due, if applicable

-(l) Whether the assessment has a past due balance and by how many days
+(l) The amount of any past due balance and by how many days

 (m) The amount of the interest or penalty for failure to pay as due

-(n) Whether the initial assessment has been reduced, restructured or forgiven completely;
+(n) Whether the initial assessment has been reduced, restructured or discharged

-(o) Demographic information of the defendant, including indigent status; and
+(o) Demographic information of the defendant, including race/ethnicity, zip code of residence, and indigent status; and

 (p) Name of agency that is the ultimate recipient of the assessment.

-8. If a governmental entity that assesses fails to submit information as required, and there is no good cause as determined by the Commissioner, the governmental entity shall be subject to a civil fine payable to the General Revenue Fund of $500 or the equivalent of one-quarter of the fines and fees revenue collected for the fiscal year reported, whichever is greater.
+(8) If a governmental entity that assesses fines and fees fails to submit information as required, and there is no good cause as determined by the Commissioner, the governmental entity shall be subject to a civil fine payable to the General Revenue Fund of $500 or the equivalent of one-quarter of the fines and fees revenue collected for the fiscal year reported, whichever is greater.